microsoft/LightGBM/docs/Parameters.rst

 Parameters
 ==========

-This page contains all parameters in LightGBM.
+This page contains descriptions of all parameters in LightGBM.

 **List of other helpful links**